PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 $ ssh della
 ```

 The command above will Duo authenticate but subsequent sessions will use that connection and not require Duo.
-The multiplexer remains active for ControlPersist time, as defined in your `~/.ssh/config` file, for the time limit once the last ssh session has terminated.
+The multiplexer remains active for ControlPersist time, as defined in your `~/.ssh/config` file, once the last ssh session has terminated.

 Some handy commands from your local machine (laptop/desktop):